atinuke-ireruwa/Data-cleaning-in-excel/README.md

-# 🧼 Data Cleaning in Excel(A marketing Campaign data for Pulse380 Advertising)
+# Project: Cleaning of Marketing Campaign Dataset for Pulse380 Advertising

 This repository demonstrates practical techniques for cleaning and preparing raw datasets using Advancedn functions in Microsoft Excel.